IMEDEA/imedea-scopus-api/README.md

     # ...and many more q.methods, see query.py
     # q.or_() q.open_par() q.close_par() allowed too
     # Any query rule can be set with many values separated by commas,
-    # in this case or are applied q.author('Balle', 'Vizoso'....)
+    # in this case "ors" are applied q.author('Balle', 'Vizoso'....)

     # Your center credentials
     api = 'your_api_key_here'